oracle/python-oracledb/doc/src/api_manual/module.rst

     The ``matchanytag`` parameter is ignored in the python-oracledb Thin mode.

-    The ``config_dir`` parameter is expected to be a string that indicates the directory in which configuration files (tnsnames.ora) are found.
-The default is the value of :attr:`defaults.config_dir`.
+    The ``config_dir`` parameter is expected to be a string that indicates the directory in which the :ref:`tnsnames.ora <optnetfiles>` configuration file is located.

     The ``appcontext`` parameter is expected to be a list of 3-tuples that identifies the application context used by the connection.
 This parameter